andrewvictor5/IcebergExplorerROV/README.md

 # Iceberg Attachment Overview

-When our ECE team was in its brainstorming phase, we decided to forgo physically drilling into the ice, an idea inspired by (ice climbing equipment)[https://www.rei.com/product/860670/petzl-laser-speed-ice-screw], to a much more mechanically simple method of melting into the ice and refreezing the hole created around our attachment points.
-For further information, including pattents that cover similar designs used previously, consult the written report on (Iceberg Attachment)[TODO].
+When our ECE team was in its brainstorming phase, we decided to forgo physically drilling into the ice, an idea inspired by [ice climbing equipment](https://www.rei.com/product/860670/petzl-laser-speed-ice-screw), to a much more mechanically simple method of melting into the ice and refreezing the hole created around our attachment points.
+For further information, including pattents that cover similar designs used previously, consult the written report on [Iceberg Attachment](TODO).